zhengli97/PromptKD/README.md

 4. The output results will be automatically saved at `output/${DATASET}/${TRAINER}/${CFG}_${SHOTS}shots/seed${SEED}`.

+## Model Zoo

+Here we provide the pretrained student models and complete training logs using 64-shots and 0-shots (i.e., full dataset) on ImageNet dataset for your references.
+Please refer to [[Releases Part](https://github.com/zhengli97/PromptKD/releases)].

 ## Contact

 For any questions, please contact me via email (zhengli97[at]mail.nankai.edu.cn).